warprbx/NightRewrite/docs.md

 > [!WARNING]
 > If you want to add custom modules to an already supported game by Night, ignore the first 2 steps

-[!How to make your own game support using Night]
+#  How to make your own game support using Night
 > First, add the script below at the top of your custom (make sure the file's name has the id of the game you want to add support for):

 ```lua